-- a resident and a non-resident; or - a resident and the foreign permanent establishment of a resident, then the amount of any disallowed deduction (see 9.1) will:
+- a resident and a non-resident; or - a resident and the foreign permanent establishment of a resident, then the amount of any disallowed deduction or inclusion in income (see 9.1) will:

-- if the resident is a company, be deemed to be a dividend consisting of a distribution of an asset in specie declared and paid by that resident to the nonresident [section 31(3)(i)]; or - if the resident is a person other than a company, be deemed to be a donation made by the resident to the other resident for purposes of donations tax under Part V of the Act [section 31(3)(ii)].
+- if the resident is a company, be deemed to be a dividend consisting of a distribution of an asset in specie declared and paid by that resident to the non-resident [section 31(3)(i)]; or - if the resident is a person other than a company, be deemed to be a donation made by the resident to the other resident for purposes of donations tax under Part V of the Act [section 31(3)(ii)].

-This means that in addition to the primary adjustment (see 9.1) a taxpayer may also be subject to dividends tax19 or donations tax on the amount of the disallowed deduction.
+This means that in addition to the primary adjustment (see 9.1) a taxpayer may also be subject to dividends \tan^{22} or donations tax on the amount of the disallowed deduction.